How much does it cost to open a Pincho franchise?

 Real Estate costs vary considerably according to the type of Restaurant, fair market values in your area, your real estate interest (leasehold or ownership), location, and whether you or your landlord develops the location.
 Your costs can vary depending on the size of the site and municipal requirements.
 The Restaurant will usually occupy leased space, and will typically contain 1,800 to 3,000 square feet.
 Although we do not recommend it, some leases may obligate the tenant to pay the landlord an additional “percentage rent” amount, equal to the amount by which the rent per square foot is exceeded by a percentage of gross sales.
 Leases are usually “triple net,” requiring the tenant to reimburse the landlord for all of the landlord’s costs of operation.
 These triple net costs and Common Area Maintenance (CAM) charges are determined by negotiation between you and the landlord and will vary from location to location.
 This estimated range for Real Estate considers the costs of the first month’s rent, a security deposit and advance rent (or, three (3) months of rental costs) that most landlords require their tenants to provide upon execution of the lease.
 We strongly suggest that you seek the advice of a real estate professional familiar with the market in which you will be located and the relevant laws.

-This estimate assumes you pay the entire cost of construction with no tenant improvement allowance or contribution by the landlord for construction and assumes the premises are delivered with four bare walls and ceiling, electric in place, gas in place, an HVAC system in place, and that non-union labor will be employed.
+This estimate assumes you pay the entire cost of construction with no tenant improvement allowance or contribution by the landlord for construction.
+It also assumes the premises are delivered with four bare walls and a ceiling, electric in place, gas in place, an HVAC system in place, and that non-union labor will be employed.
 If the premises are not so delivered, these costs may substantially increase, and if union labor is used, these costs may additionally increase.
 This estimate also includes architect fees.

-This estimate includes estimated costs associated with furniture, furnishings, installations, equipment, trade fixtures, point-of-sale register system, office equipment, uniforms, computers, and certain items on the Restaurant premises, including but not limited to televisions, ice machines, security and entertainment, ovens, refrigerators, and a water filtration system.
+This estimate includes estimated costs associated with furniture, furnishings, installations, equipment, trade fixtures, point-of-sale register system, hardware for required music service, office equipment, uniforms, computers, and certain items on the Restaurant premises, including but not limited to televisions, ice machines, security and entertainment, ovens, refrigerators, and a water filtration system.
 The amount of specific items will vary depending upon the location, size and condition of a particular Restaurant.
-You will be required to use a designated point-of-sale electronic cash register system and software, and install a designated telephone line and/or cable/DSL Modem as well as any other necessary items for downloading information and credit card confirmation.
+You will be required to use a designated point-of-sale electronic cash register system and software, and install a designated telephone line and/or cable/DSL Modem, as well as any other necessary items for downloading information and credit card confirmation.
+See Item 11 in our FDD.

 This estimate includes the estimated costs of uniforms, opening inventory of food products, paper products and other supplies.
 Depending on your Restaurant’s location, this estimate may be higher due to shipping costs.
 Any costs for products paid to us or our affiliates are not refundable and are payable in lump sum before your Restaurant opens for business.